hassenmaoua/tfms-API/README.md

 > `cookie-parser` : [Cookie Parser](https://www.npmjs.com/package/cookie-parser) is a middleware which parses cookies attached to the client request object.

-> `cors` : [Cookie Parser](https://www.npmjs.com/package/cors) is a package for providing a Connect/Express middleware that can be used to enable CORS with various options
+> `cors` : [Cors](https://www.npmjs.com/package/cors) is a package for providing a Connect/Express middleware that can be used to enable CORS with various options

 > `multer` : [Multer](https://www.npmjs.com/package/multer) is a middleware for handling multipart/form-data , which is primarily used for uploading files